Adding references

 • To add a reference via one of these identifiers, click the “Add Item by Identifier” button at the top, type or paste in the identifier and select Enter

-Adding with DOI
+Adding with DOI or isbn

 Add multiple references by identifier with DOI import

 You can add mulitple references at once using the browser connector's 'Save to Zotero DOI' option, which is great for saving reference lists.
-Note, this importer will only work frrom a website, not from a PDF, and will only detect and import references with a DOI.
+Note, this importer will only work from a website, not from a PDF, and will only detect and import references with a DOI.

 To save references from a website you must have the Zotero browser connector installed.
 Instead of clicking the connector icon, right click anywhere on the webpage, select 'Zotero Connector' > 'Save to Zotero' > 'Save to Zotero DOI' option from the menu.
 If multiple DOIs are detected, a pop up box will appear where you can select which items to import.